awsm-org/awsm/README.md

 The purpose of the *aws-module* format is to create an ecosystem of re-usable, standardized, optimized Lambda functions ready for deployment and easy installation into serverless projects.

 *aws-modules* were designed to work with [JAWS: The Serverless AWS Framework](https://github.com/jaws-framework/JAWS).
 The JAWS command line tool comes with commands to create and install *aws-modules* into your serverless projects.
-View the (JAWS documentation)[] for more information.
+View the (JAWS documentation)[https://github.com/jaws-framework/JAWS/tree/master/docs] for more information.

 *aws-modules* will soon support all of the languages AWS Lambda supports.
 Currently, only javascript (node.js) is supported.
 Building a module system that supports multiple programming languages is challenging, but since the functions of serverless projects/applications are completely isolated, functions written in different programming languages can be combined within the same project.
 Given some languages are more efficient for specific tasks, this is a nice benefit.

+##### Table Of Contents:
+* awsm.json
+	* awsm.json At Module Root
+	* awsm.json At Lambda Root
+	* Lambda Configuration Options
+* Creating AWS-Modules
+* Creating Reusable AWS-Modules
+	* AWSM + NPM-Modules
+		* Architecture
+		* Workflow
+* Ideas & Themes
+* Registry

 ## awsm.json

 The defining feature of an *aws-module* is an `awsm.json` file located at the root of the module.  *aws-modules'* configuration settings, dependencies and authorship details are described in this `awsm.json` file.
 Below, are limited `awsm.json` examples.
 To view all available properties, see the [awsm.json file in this repo](./awsm.json).

+#### awsm.json At Module Root

 Any required AWS resources (e.g., DynamoDB, S3) **outside** of the Lambda and API Gateway resources your module requires in the "resources" object: